muhammadanzamuneebkhan/muhammadanzamuneebkhan/README.md

 ---

 ## 📜 About Me
-I am a Full-Stack Software Engineer based in Lod City, Pakistan, specializing in designing and developing modern, scalable web and mobile applications.
+I am a Full-Stack Software Engineer based in Lahore City, Pakistan, specializing in designing and developing modern, scalable web and mobile applications.
 I create responsive user interfaces and implement robust backend systems to solve real-world problems. 🎓 I am currently pursuing a Bachelor of Science in Information Technology at Punjab University.

 ---